Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-Stephen Curry and the rest of the Golden State Warriors take on the Los Angeles Lakers in the NBA Playoffs on Saturday, at 8:30 PM ET.
+The Golden State Warriors, Stephen Curry included, will play at 10:00 PM on Monday against the Los Angeles Lakers in the 2023 NBA Playoffs.

-Now let's examine Curry's available prop bets, with a particular eye on stats and trends to help you make good picks.
+If you'd like to make predictions on Curry's performance, we dive into his available prop bets, using stats and trends, below.

 Stephen Curry Prop Bets vs. the Lakers